 In 2009, Timothy experienced some major life changes and shortly thereafter attended an art festival in Santa Fe, NM.
 Impressed and inspired by the work of the artist Madina Croce, Timothy knew, although 35 years had passed, he wanted to start painting again.
 It was then he began to paint what he loved for so many years – the history of the Old West and Civil War in its current landscape today.
 “The Three Spirit Chiefs of the Chiricahua Mountains” in 2011 was his first completed raw painting since returning to painting.

-Timothy’s paintings depict the current landscape of areas that were part of great American history and conflict, with war and historical relevance from the 19th century.
-He tries to keep the scenery and hues true to life, giving the impression one is visiting the historic landmark.
+Timothy’s landscape paintings depict the current landmarks that were part of great American history: hardship, conflict, and/or war and historical relevance from the 19th century.
+He tries to keep the scenery and hues true to life, giving the impression one is visiting the historic places.
 He divulged, “I paint those areas of the old west that were part of the American frontier and great battles, as they appear now, peaceful and without conflict.
 I do not include people in my paintings.
 Painting these sites are not only about the current beauty and its spiritual feeling, but also the historical value, peace after so much violence, and their relevance to America.
 It’s about the history and preserving those sites because they are so important to America’s development.
 I feel connected with them.”

 “I have grown (within myself and artistically) since that first painting, which brought peace during a very dark time in my life.
 It was therapy with pleasant results.
 I continued to grow in my art and my life since that special and spiritual painting.
 With art, I compete with nobody but myself.
 I am truly inspired by many artists, and have a love and respect for their accomplishments.
 I enjoy everything about the arts and have a strong passion to paint.
 The glory belongs to God, who guides me in life and my art work.”